JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Queue/README.md

 ## Overview
 This project demonstrates using the C++ Standard Library `std::queue` container.
 The program illustrates basic queue operations such as insertion, deletion, swapping, and displaying the contents of a queue.
 It uses a helper function to print the queue's contents without modifying the original queue.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3482.2 KBs peak RAM usage.
+In addition, the program was run 5 times on [JDoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 1.8936 seconds.
+Lastly, the worst time complexity of the program is O(n).

 ## Code Snippet
 ```cpp
 int main() {